mamuz/mm-web/README.md

 ## Domain

-Practices, principles and patterns about web-development with PHP
+Private homepage to provide informations about: Practices, principles and patterns in web-development with PHP

 ## Functional Features